A Canadian utility rover on the Moon

 Rovers will be key to a sustainable human presence on the Moon.
 They will be used for transportation, logistics, science, and other operations that can be accomplished with robotic tools.
 They will allow astronauts to focus on tasks where human judgment and initiative are required.

-Canada will provide a versatile utility rover as part of its contribution to the NASA-led Artemis program.
-This Canadian rover may be designed to:
+Canada is developing a versatile utility rover to contribute to Moon exploration efforts led by space agencies around the world.
+This Canadian rover may be used to:

 - handle logistics tasks, such as moving cargo packages from their landing sites to the habitats and performing construction activities (e.g. preparing landing pads and laying cables)

-- perform science investigations that will enable the Artemis missions and Moon exploration as a whole, such as scouting for navigation and surveying for ice or other resources
+- perform science investigations, such as scouting for navigation and surveying for ice or other resources

 - support astronauts during spacewalks on the lunar surface